💬 Translate this website 💬

 This section explains why your rent is going up, what your rent pays for and the support that we offer to help you navigate the rise in cost of living.

-Like all housing associations, we have given the rent increase a lot of consideration and have discussed the issue with our Board and customer services committee.
+We know that any increase in your rent isn’t good news.
 We need to increase your rent because the costs of delivering services to you has gone up in line with inflation.
 This includes the cost of materials for repairs and maintenance to your home.

 If we didn’t put your rent up, then we simply wouldn’t have sufficient income to maintain your homes and provide services that we currently offer you.
 We might not be able to spend as much on making your homes more energy efficient, or we may need to reduce the scale of our improvement programme to your homes.
 We don’t think that’s fair.